Optimizing Representation in Redistricting: Dual Bounds for Partitioning Problems with Non-Convex Objectives: Mixed Integer Approximations for Single Ratio Objectives

-Note that this model does not produce a strict upper bound to Model \ref{model:BR-Redistricting} since $\phi$ is not convex.
-Although we could perturb the PWL approximation to obtain such an upper bound; we found these problems intractable as they are so we did not pursue alternative versions of this.
-In particular, the techniques in \cite{FRENZEN2010437,pwl_to_solve_minlp} could give alternative 1-dimensional piecewise linear models.
+Note that Model~\ref{labeling:PWL} does not necessarily produce an upper bound to Model \ref{model:BR-Redistricting} unless $\brObj$ is convex over its whole domain.
+Although we could perturb the PWL approximation to obtain such an upper bound; we found that Model \ref{labeling:PWL} performed poorly and did not pursue such variations.
+In particular, the techniques in \cite{FRENZEN2010437,pwl_to_solve_minlp} could give alternative 1-dimensional piecewise-linear models.

+Unfortunately, this common approximation technique does not address the nonconvexity of $\rr=\frac{\yy}{\zz}$.
+The placeholder variables $\y$ and $\z$ are, in practice, projected out in favor of their definitions from $\XYZFeasPoly_\textrm{B}$, but the nonconvexity remains.
+In our Gurobi implementation, we recast and discretize the first constraint of Approximation \ref{tech:PWL}.
+In particular, we introduce an additional quadratic constraint $\yy_j = \rr_j \zz_j$ so that the discrete variables $\rr_j$ can represent $\frac{\yy_j}{\zz_j}$ linearly.
+This auxiliary variable is made discrete by forcing $\rr_j = \frac{\rho}{1000}$ for $\rho \in \Z$.
+Gurobi seems to employ different techniques when solving this problem, particularly if we give $\rr_j$ a high branching priority.